* The ephemeral works were removed from the following list. The numbers refer to the works' locations on the map.

-This sculpture of Henry Wanton Jones is made up of three intertwined segments of steel fibre and glass that evoke various parts of the human body, including the heart.
+This sculpture by Henry Wanton Jones comprises three intertwined steel and fibreglass segments that evoke different parts of the human body, including the heart.

-“Trash Animals” is a series of artworks created by Portuguese artist Bordalo II to draw attention to the issues faced by a consumerist and polluting society.
-The idea is to depict nature itself, in this case animals, using materials that are responsible for its destruction.
-These works are built with end-of-life materials found mostly in wastelands, abandoned factories or recycling companies.
-Isn't it ironic that this majestic work of art was created out of things we discarded?
+“Trash animals” is a series of works by Portuguese artist Bordalo II to raise awareness about the problems created by a consumerist polluting society.
+The idea is to present nature itself, in this case animals, through materials that are responsible for their destruction.
+These works are made out of end of life materials, pulled out of abandoned lands and factories, or recycling places.
+It is rather paradoxical that this majestic work of art was created from our trash.

-Muralist and graffiti artist Marin Mitrasinovic immerses us in the spirit of pop art with a mixture of several popular icons in a striking mural that captures our collective imagination.
+Muralist and graffiti artist Marin Mitrasinovic opens us to the spirit of pop art by blending several popular icons into a brilliant mural that awakens our collective imagination.

 MARIA ROSA SZYCHOWSKA

-This work depicts Alphonse Desjardins and his wife Dorimène, the founding members of the first Caisse Desjardins of Hull.
-The artist recreated the origins of the Caisse around the theme of movement and renewal.
-It depicts cooperation, personal commitment and solidarity with the community.
-Now, as it did then, Desjardins helps enrich the lives of people and communities, and keeps affirming its presence in downtown Hull.
-This work is presented by Caisse Desjardins Hull-Aylmer.
+The work shows Alphonse Desjardins and his wife Dorimène, the founding members of the first Caisse Desjardins in Hull.
+The artist recreated the original Caisse with an injection of movement and renewal.
+It depicts inter-cooperation, personal commitment and solidarity with the community.
+As it did back then, Desjardins continues to help enhance the lives of people and communities, and reaffirms its presence in downtown Hull.
+This work is presented by the Caisse Desjardins Hull-Aylmer.

-This fountain, designed by Hull artist Vincent Théberge, commemorates the centenary of the incorporation of the city of Hull as a municipality.
+This fountain, a piece by Hull artist Vincent Théberge, celebrates 100 years since the incorporation of the City of Hull as a municipality.

 W. W. HUNG

-The Girl with Paper Boats centres on the themes of exile, displacement, and loss, drawing inspiration from the story of Danica in Children of Earth and Sky by Canadian author, Guy Gavriel Kay.
-The lifesize sculpture of a little girl clutches a tattered toy dog in one hand, and pulls three large paper boats in the other.
-She has a mysterious connection to her distant ancestors, and carries within her a constant sorrow and the memory of the traumatic events they experienced.
-The paper boats that she is pulling are a symbol of loss — lost family, lost dreams, and a lost childhood.
-The installation is a timely reminder of, and a commentary on, the current global refugee crisis and its aftermath.
-This piece is presented by Canadian Heritage.
+This work, a treatise on exile, displacement and loss, is based on the story of Danica in Children of Earth and Sky by Canadian author Guy Gavriel Kay.
+In this sculpture, a little girl holds a tattered dog in one hand, and drags three large paper boats in the other.
+She has a mysterious connection to her distant ancestors, and carries an unshakeable sorrow and memory of the traumatizing events they suffered.
+The paper boats depict loss, of family, dreams and childhood.
+This installation is timely amidst the global crisis of refugees and its consequences.
+Presented by Canadian Heritage.